 (a) Employee is hereby employed by Company, and Employee hereby accepts such employment, upon the terms and conditions hereinafter set forth.
-Employee shall serve as Chief Executive Officer and Chief President Bear throughout the Employment Period, and agrees to do so on a full-time basis.
-Employee shall carry out such duties as are assigned to her by Company's Board of Directors.
-To the extent that the Company, as defined below, includes multiple entities, Employee shall at all times serve as Chief Executive Officer and Chief President Bear of Build-A-Bear Workshop and the highest ranking officer all of its Subsidiaries (as defined below).
+Employee shall serve as Chief Product Officer and Innovation Bear throughout the Employment Period, and agrees to do so on a full-time basis.
+Employee shall carry out such duties as are assigned to her by Company's Chief Executive Officer.

-(b) Employee agrees that throughout Employee's employment with Company, Employee will (i) faithfully render such services as may be delegated reasonably to Employee by the Company's Board of Directors, (ii) devote substantially all of Employee's entire business time, good faith, best efforts, ability, skill and attention to Company's business, and (iii) follow and act in accordance with all of the rules, policies and procedures of Company which are applicable to its most senior executives, including but not limited to working hours, sales and promotion policies, and specific Company rules.
+(b) Employee agrees that throughout Employee's employment with Company, Employee will (i) faithfully render such services as may be delegated reasonably to Employee by Company, (ii) devote substantially all of Employee's entire business time, good faith, best efforts, ability, skill and attention to Company's business, and (iii) follow and act in accordance with all of the rules, policies and procedures of Company which are applicable to its senior executives, including but not limited to working hours, sales and promotion policies, and specific Company rules.